jdeguire/pic32clang_docs/source/compiling_and_linking.md

   - **2**: Optimize more.
 This provides better performance at the cost of debugability.
   - **3**: Optmize even more.
 This will certainly make debugging difficult and may increase the size of your final binary.
+  - **g**: This is equivalent to level 1, but is here for compatibility with GCC.
   - **s**: Optimize for size.
 This is sort of like level 2 but will also try to reduce code size.
   - **z**: Optimize more for size.
 This will do what it can to minimizie code size.
 - **-o \<file\>**